 In the 1600’s, European fashion demanded furs.
-The native Indians eagerly engaged in trade with New France in exchange for goods that transformed their lives.
+The First Nations People eagerly engaged in trade with New France in exchange for goods that transformed their lives.

 Little Eau Pleine trappers traded under the flags of three nations: France (1650 to 1763), England (1763 to 1816), and the United States (1816 to 1850).